HIPAA Compliance Checklist

 HIPAA Technical Requirements

-- Unique User Identification: (R) Assign a unique name and/or number for identifying and tracking user identity.
+- Unique User Identification: (R) Assign a unique name or number for identifying and tracking user identities.

-- Emergency Access: (R) Establish (and implement as needed) procedures for obtaining necessary electronic protected health information during an emergency.
+- Emergency Access: (R) Establish procedures for obtaining necessary electronic protected health information during an emergency.

 - Automatic Logoff: (A) Implement electronic procedures that terminate an electronic session after a predetermined time of inactivity.

-- Encryption and Decryption: (A) Implement a mechanism to encrypt and decrypt electronic protected health information when deemed appropriate.
+- Encryption and Decryption: (A) Institute a mechanism to encrypt and decrypt electronic protected health information when deemed appropriate.

-- Audit Controls: (R) Implement hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use electronic protected health information.
+- Audit Controls: (R) Establish hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use electronic protected health information.

-- ePHI Integrity: (A) Implement policies and procedures to Protect electronic protected health information from improper alteration or destruction.
+- ePHI Integrity: (A) Create policies and procedures to secure electronic protected health information from improper alteration or destruction.

-- Authentication: (R) Implement procedures to verify that a person or entity seeking access to electronic protected health information is the one claimed.
+- Authentication: (R) Implement procedures to verify the identities of people or entities seeking access to electronic protected health information.

-- Transmission Security: (A) Implement technical security measures to guard against unauthorized access to electronic protected health information that is being transmitted over an electronic communications network.
+- Transmission Security: (A) Institute technical security measures to guard against unauthorized access to electronically transmitted protected health information.